-The first laboratory experiment tested whether prior experience with an aposematic, aversive model species affected spider behaviour when subsequently presented with mimetic and non-mimetic palatable prey.
-Field observations and the results of Experiment 1 indicated that P. dominula and hoverfly mimics of wasps were the most suitable species for this test: whilst S. globosum readily attacks and consumes A. mellifera, it rarely if ever attacks P. dominula, and in fact often flees from a flower upon encountering this species.
-Thus, we tested 1) whether spiders exposed to P. dominula were less likely to attack wasp mimics subsequently, and 2) whether any such acquired aversion to wasp mimics was stronger towards hoverfly species which are considered by humans to be more accurate mimics.
+The first laboratory experiment tested whether prior experience with an aposematic, aversive model species affected spider behavior when subsequently presented with mimetic and nonmimetic palatable prey.
+Field observations and the results of Experiment 1 indicated that P. dominula and hoverfly mimics of wasps were the most suitable species for this test: although S. globosum readily attacks and consumes A. mellifera, it rarely if ever attacks P. dominula and in fact often flees from a flower on encountering this species.
+Thus, we tested 1) whether spiders exposed to P. dominula were less likely to attack wasp mimics subsequently and 2) whether any such acquired aversion to wasp mimics was stronger toward hoverfly species that are considered by humans to be more accurate mimics.

-Over 27 days in April - June 2008 and March - May 2009, spiders (n = 259; 188 females and 71 males) were randomly allocated to either "wasp" or "no-wasp" treatments and placed in a clean Petri dish under a desk lamp with a 60W bulb for 10 min.
-Individuals in the wasp treatment were housed with a live adult P. dominula (with wings removed).
+Over 27 days in April-June 2008 and March-May 2009, spiders $(n=259;\ 188\ \text{females}\ \text{and}\ 71\ \text{males})$ were randomly allocated to either "wasp" or "no-wasp" treatments and placed in a clean Petri dish under a desk lamp with a 60-W bulb for 10 min.
+Individuals in the wasp treatment were housed with a live adult P dominula (with wings removed).
 In a few cases, spiders were injured or killed by wasps, in which case they were discarded.
-After 10 min, spiders were removed from dishes and placed onto a fresh flower of Chrysanthemum segetum standing in a sample tube filled with water, in a Perspex experimental arena (30 cm x 20 cm x 20 cm).
-C. segetum was chosen because crab spiders were often seen foraging on it the field and it did not wilt easily.
-The spider was given 10 min to settle on the flower, after which a fly specimen from one (randomly selected for each trial) of six species (four wasp mimics and two non-mimics; see Table 1) was dangled above the centre of the flower as above.
+After 10 min, spiders were removed from dishes and placed onto a fresh flower of Chrysanthemum segetum standing in a sample tube filled with water, in a Perspex experimental arena $(30 \times 20 \times 20\ \text{cm})$.
+Chrysanthemum segetum was chosen because crab spiders were often seen foraging on it the field and it did not wilt easily.
+The spider was given 10 min to settle on the flower, after which a fly specimen from 1 (randomly selected for each trial) of 6 species (4 wasp mimics and 2 nonmimics; see Table 1) was dangled above the center of the flower as above.
 Random selection of treatments for individual spiders meant that sample sizes were not necessarily equal.
-Spider behaviours were recorded as before (Table 2).
+Spider behaviors were recorded as before (Table 2).
 On rare occasions, spiders did not settle on the flower; these individuals were discarded.
 For this experiment, prey were frozen until dead immediately prior to being presented to spiders, in order to remove mechanosensory stimuli.
 Preliminary tests revealed that spiders were equally likely to attack live and dead prey.